Kent

 Made in Japan in the 1960s, the Kent 744 is an iconic and functional classic.
 The 16-inch scale inspires some players to set them up as mandolas, but they can also be played as mandolins with ultralight strings.
 (Any heavier and it's kind of like playing a cheese slicer.)
 I have a soft spot for the 744: not only does it look terrific, but the first instrument I ever sold on Emando.com was a Kent 744.

 These instruments aren't encountered every day, but when they are, it's usually the sunburst version.
-In almost two decades of wheeling and dealing, these are the first red 744s I have come across.
-Having one of these is practically unheard of; having two is insane.
+In almost two decades of wheeling and dealing, this is one of only two red 744s I have come across.

 See more photos, call 425/772-0231, or for more information.
 Used.
 48-hour approval period. $950 plus shipping.